South Bay Medical Center

 If you would like to apply for a local event sponsorship, such as: special fund raising events (luncheons, recognition dinners); conferences; symposia; public policy briefings; and health education forums; visit this site for more information and to apply.

-2019 grantmaking is open and will be considered for the following:
+2020 grantmaking is open by invitation only and will be considered for the following:

 Kaiser Permanente South Bay is currently focused on supporting the following health needs and related strategic priorities.
 Reviewing this area will help to ensure that your proposed grant project is aligned with these priorities.

 Increase coverage, access, and utilization of health care services for populations that are underserved, uninsured, and/or underinsured.

 - Access and comprehensive health care to low-income individuals and families who do not have access to public or private health coverage.

 - Access to care and improved quality of care for patients through collaboration among hospitals, community clinics, clinic networks, and other safety net providers.